meshtastic/firmware/docs/README.md

 ## Supported hardware

 We currently support two brands of radios.
-The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
+The [TTGO T-Beam](https://www.aliexpress.com/item/4001178678568.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
 Most people should buy the T-Beam and a 18650 battery (total cost less than \$35).
+Also, the version of the T-Beam we link to is shipped with Meshtastic **preinstalled** by TTGO, so you don't have to install it yourself.

 Make sure to buy the frequency range which is legal for your country.
 For the USA, you should buy the 915MHz version.
 Getting a version that include a screen is optional, but highly recommended.

 Instructions for installing prebuilt firmware can be found [here](https://github.com/meshtastic/Meshtastic-esp32/blob/master/README.md).